AkhilKumar-Git/extemporer/DEPLOYMENT.md

 ## Environment Variables

-Your Next.js application (`client/`) requires Firebase configuration.
-These should be stored in `client/.env.local` for local development and set as environment variables in your deployment platform.
+Your Next.js application requires Firebase configuration.
+These should be stored in `.env.local` at the project root for local development and set as environment variables in your deployment platform.

 **Required Firebase Variables:**
 ```env